Hinduism in Bangladesh: Missing population

 With migration into West Bengal, the 1947 partition of Bengal significantly altered religious demographics in the eastern segment of the province, which later became Bangladesh.
-Violence also saw an uptick in the 1950s and 1960s in what had then become East Pakistan (present-day-Bangladesh), leading to large numbers of upper caste Bengali Hindus migrating to West Bengal, Assam and Tripura with official Indian government records indicating 2,519,557 (Hindu) refugees crossed into India from East Bengal between 1941 and 1951.
+Violence also saw an uptick in the 1950s and 1960s in what had then become East Pakistan (present-day Bangladesh), leading to large numbers of upper-caste Bengali Hindus migrating to West Bengal, Assam, and Tripura, with official Indian government records indicating 2,519,557 (Hindu) refugees crossed into India from East Bengal between 1941 and 1951.

-Utilizing demography studies and other methods over a 55-year period from 1947 to 2001, professor Sachi Dastidar of the State University of New York calculates that well over 49 million Hindus are missing today from Bangladesh.
-According to a report published by a local daily newspaper of Bangladesh, the Hindu population in the country has reduced by 1 million between 2001 and 2011 period.
-Ergo in the absence of partition in 1947 and other events that followed, It is estimated the present-day Bangladeshi hindu population would be approximately 63.13 million or 28%, well above the current population of 12.73 million or 8.5%, as reported in the Bangladesh 2011 census.
+Utilizing demographic studies and other methods over a 55-year period from 1947 to 2001, Sachi Dastidar of the State University of New York calculates that well over 49 million Hindus are missing today from Bangladesh.
+According to a report published by a local daily newspaper of Bangladesh, the Hindu population in the country has reduced by 1 million between 2001 and 2011.
+Ergo, in the absence of partition in 1947 and other events that followed, it is estimated the present-day Bangladeshi Hindu population would be approximately 63.13 million or 28%, well above the current population of 12.73 million or 8.5%, as reported in the Bangladesh 2011 census.

-After the 1960s, most of the migration was lower caste – a trend that has continued to till this day.
+After the 1960s, most of the migration was lower caste – a trend that has continued to this day.
 As per a BJP estimate, Bangladeshi Hindu immigrants are a significant presence in 75 Assembly constituencies – making up approximately a fourth of the state's seats.